You may never buy the canned stuff again after I show you how to make chicken noodle soup from scratch. So easy and delicious!

 Chicken Noodle Soup from Scratch

-- 1/2 tablespoon of olive or cooking spray
+- 1/2 tablespoon olive oil or cooking spray

 - 1/2 cup diced onion about half of a large onion